 Our lifeboat fleet

 RNLI lifeboats are divided into two categories: all-weather lifeboats and inshore lifeboats.
-The different lifeboat classes within these categories means we can reach people in all kinds of situations and locations.
+The different classes of lifeboat within these categories mean we can reach people in all kinds of situations and locations.

 The type of lifeboat a station has depends on geographical features, the kind of rescues the station is involved in and the cover provided by neighbouring lifeboat stations.